banago/CPT-Class/readme.md

        'plural_name' => 'Galleries' )
     );

-If I want to also use the built-in category and/or tag taxonomies that WordPress provides...
+If I want to also use the built-in category and/or tag taxonomies that WordPress provides:

     $snippet = new Post_Type('Snippet', array(
        'taxonomies' => array('category', 'post_tag') )